Uninett/daas-apps/genomics/README.md

 Each data point is an average of three runs using the same settings.

+SparkAligner should have the same performance as SparkBWA, as SparkAligner is just a generalization of SparkBWA.

 #### SparkBWA benchmarks
 ![SparkBWA small](img/bwa_small.png "The runtime of the BWA and SparkBWA